SkygearIO/features/features/190-consistent-error/api.md

   Instead, the function should return a rejected promise with the Error.
 * For function that does not return a promise, the function should throw an Error.
+* For all the common errors, those errors will be wrapped inside SkygearError.
+  So user will only need to handle Skygear in all common cases.

 ### Throwing error vs rejecting a promise